TLeonardUK/jiteval/README.md

 # What currently works?
 The library is written in ISO C11 and will compile and run on most platforms.

-JIT compiling is currently only available for x86/x64 under msvc, but will be expanded to other compilers and ISA's over time.
+JIT compiling is currently only available for x86/x64 under msvc/clang on windows, but will be expanded to other compilers and ISA's over time.

 # Whats in the repository?
 ```